 EPF file suspended within this process.
 The EPF being removed (by EPF\$DEL, EPF\$RUN, or REMEPF\$) is suspended (active) within the user's process.
 Removal of the EPF from memory is not allowed in this case.

 E\$ADCM (226)

-System Administrator command only.
 A user other than the System Administrator attempted to set system defaults for command environment limits.

 E\$UAFU (227)

 Unable to allocate file-unit.